andersinno/passari/docs/development.rst

 Known errors
 ------------

 *Passari* tries to detect some known error cases when creating SIPs, and raises a ``passari.exceptions.PreservationError`` instead when a known error case is detected.
-These are used in *passari-workflow* to handle the Objects automatically: for example, if an attachment is a TIFF image but it has multiple pages, the related Object will be frozen and added into a list of Objects that have been frozen for the same reason.
+These are used in *passari-workflow* to handle the Objects automatically: for example, if an attachment has an unsupported file format, the related Object will be frozen and added into a list of Objects that have been frozen for the same reason.

 This error detection is handled by a list of *error detectors*, classes that check the exception and raise a ``PreservationError`` if they recognize the error case.
 The first class that raises a ``PreservationError`` "wins", so any exception that occurs during SIP creation can only result in one ``PreservationError``.

-The error detectors can be found in ``src/passari/dpres/errors.py``.
-At the moment, only ``subprocess.CalledProcessError`` exceptions raised by ``import-object`` will be checked for known errors.
+At the moment, there are only a few cases where a PreservationError is raised in ``passari/dpres/package.py``.

 PREMIS events
 -------------